 Jean’s work has been widely displayed, appearing in juried exhibitions at the Staten Island Museum, the Salmagundi, the National Arts Club, A.I.R.
-Gallery, solo exhibitions at Spring Studio and the 13th Street Repertory Theatre, in group exhibitions annually at the Century Association, and in several Chelsea galleries, among them The Highline Loft, Rogue Space, NoHo 55, and Atlantic.
+Gallery, solo exhibitions at Spring Studio and the 13th Street Repertory Theatre, in group exhibitions annually at the Century Association, and in several Chelsea galleries, among them The Highline Loft, Rogue Space, NoHo 55, Pace and Atlantic.
 She has won first place Curator’s Choice Awards from Barebrush on twelve occasions.
 In Paris, she is represented by Dorothy’s Gallery on Rue Keller in the Marais.

 Making Quick Progress with a Confident Hand

 by Bob Bahr

 Cover of American Artist “Drawing” Magazine, Winter, 2010